Why Ideas Fail in an Unstable Business Environment

 In more sophisticated companies, there will be somebody who asks: “What is the evidence that this idea will work?”

-In the most cases some kind of business plan will be prepared.
+In most cases some kind of business plan will be prepared.
 But here’s the problem: business plans are often based on past successes (why is this a problem?
-The fact you succeed in the past, doesn’t mean you will succeed in a future, especially in rapidly changing environments) or forecasts (which, if they are not backed up by tests or very good research, are just wishful thinking – especially in a fast evolving environment).
+The fact you succeed in the past doesn’t mean you will succeed in the future, especially in rapidly changing environments) or forecasts (which, if they are not backed up by tests or very good research, are just wishful thinking - especially in a fast evolving environment).

-As a result, the success of these projects is often random—and the risk of major failure is high.
-The success of such a project is quite random and the business risk of big failure is high.
+As a result, the success of these projects is often random, and the risk of major failure is high.
+The business risk of a major failure is high.

 This approach is fundamentally different.
 It doesn’t matter if the highest-ranking person likes the idea.
 What matters is the evidence on the table.

-The “evidence-based” approach works differently: when you have an idea and you think this is a brilliant idea, don’t ask: "how to develop it?".
+The evidence-based approach works differently: when you have an idea and you think this is a brilliant idea, don’t ask: "how to develop it?".
 Ask, "what is the evidence that the idea will work?" (that customers want it, that customers care about it, that customers are willing to pay for it etc.).
+This can be focused on e.g. business model validation, value proposition validation or willingness-to-pay testing.

 Then you need to be brutally honest with yourself and assess the quality and quantity of the evidence.

 How much of it do you have?
-Evidences from a 100 interviews will be much stronger that evidences from 5 conversations
+Evidence from 100 interviews will be much stronger than evidence from 5 conversations.
+Where feasible, you can strengthen your learning through real-world validation (in-field testing).

 Don’t make decisions based on ideas.
 Make decisions based on evidence.